dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 Ravi Programming Language
 =========================

-Ravi is an experimental derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_, with limited optional static typing and an LLVM based JIT compiler.
+Ravi is an experimental derivative/dialect of `Lua 5.3 <http://www.lua.org/>`_, with limited optional static typing and an `LLVM <http://www.llvm.org/>` based JIT compiler.
 Ravi is a Sanskrit word that means the Sun.

 Lua is perfect as a small embeddable dynamic language.
 So why a derivative?
-The reason is primarily to extend Lua with static typing for greater performance under JIT compilation.
-However, at the same time maintain full compatibility with standard Lua.
+Ravi extends Lua with static typing for greater performance under JIT compilation.
+However, the static typing is optional and therefore Lua programs are also valid Ravi programs.

 There are other attempts to add static typing to Lua (e.g. `Typed Lua <https://github.com/andremm/typedlua>`_ but these efforts are mostly about adding static type checks in the language while leaving the VM unmodified.
 So the static typing is to aid programming in the large - the code is eventually translated to standard Lua and executed in the unmodified Lua VM.